Check a date with Chai →

 You can use JavaScript’s optional chaining operator multiple times within a statement.
 That is useful if you need to access nested properties which may not exist.

-You’re using Netlify CMS to manage the content of your Gatsby-powered website.
-The default Netlify CMS preview displays every field, including metadata.
-That probably isn’t what you want.
+You're using Decap CMS to manage the content of your Gatsby-powered website.
+The default Decap CMS preview displays every field, including metadata.
+That probably isn't what you want.

 JSON Schema includes the multipleOf keyword.
 This is very useful for checking that a number is rounded to a specific number of decimal places.